MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgProgram.md

     - `[ProgramId <String>]`: The programId of the program this control is a part of.
 Required on create.
     - `[Resource <IMicrosoftGraphProgramResource>]`: programResource
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
       - `[Type <String>]`: Type of the resource, indicating whether it is a group or an app.
     - `[Status <String>]`: The life cycle status of the control.
   - `[Description <String>]`: The description of the program.
   - `[DisplayName <String>]`: The name of the program.
 Required on create.

-CONTROLS <IMicrosoftGraphProgramControl\[]>: Controls associated with the program.
+CONTROLS <IMicrosoftGraphProgramControl[]>: Controls associated with the program.
   - `[Id <String>]`:
   - `[ControlId <String>]`: The controlId of the control, in particular the identifier of an access review.
 Required on create.
   - `[ControlTypeId <String>]`: The programControlType identifies the type of program control - for example, a control linking to guest access reviews.
 Required on create.